Orbital resonance: Plutino resonances

 One consequence of these resonances is that a separation of at least 30 AU is maintained when Pluto crosses Neptune's orbit.
 The minimum separation between the two bodies over two Pluto periods is 17 AU (occurring near Pluto's aphelion), while the minimum separation between Pluto and Uranus is only 11 AU, though currently they only get to 15 AU separation (see Pluto's orbit for detailed explanation and graphs).

-Bodies in a similar 2:3 resonance with Neptune are called a plutinos.
+Bodies in a similar 2:3 resonance with Neptune are called plutinos.
 The next largest after Pluto is the dwarf planet Orcus.
 Orcus has an orbit similar in inclination and eccentricity to Pluto's.
 However, the two are constrained by their resonances with Neptune to be far apart.